OpenEvalProject/evals/manuscripts/elife-29854/v1/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/29854/elife-29854-fig11-v1.jpg)

-**Figure 11.:** Syndapin III KO leads to skeletal muscle phenotypes reminiscent of clinical symptoms found in patients with myopathies associated with CAV3 mutation.(a–f) Histological examinations of cryosections of musculus gastrocnemius from >64 weeks old WT and syndapin III KO mice (three animals each).
+**Figure 11.:** (a–f) Histological examinations of cryosections of musculus gastrocnemius from >64 weeks old WT and syndapin III KO mice (three animals each).
 Whereas no clear signs of cellular damage or disintegration were observed by H&E staining under untrained conditions (a,b), syndapin III KO mice displayed a higher frequency of detached nuclei upon training (c), arrows). (e,f) Acidic phosphatase stainings clearly demonstrate necrotic events (asterisks in c) and e).
 Bars, 50 µm. (g,h) Quantitative evaluations of the frequency of detached nuclei. (i,j) Percental distribution of fiber cross sectional areas (in 50 µm2 intervals) in WT and syndapin III KO muscles.
 Arrows highlight areas of the caliber spectra with striking differences (black, more frequent in syndapin III KO; grey, more frequent in WT). (k,l) Quantitation of the mean cross sectional areas of muscle fibers in trained and untrained mice of both genotypes.
 N-numbers (g–l), untrained WT, 849; untrained KO, 952; trained WT, 949; trained KO, 1244 fibers.
 Data, mean (i,j); error bars omitted for clarity) and mean ± SEM (g,h,k,l), respectively.
 Statistical significance, 2-tailed Student’s t-test.

 H&E staining of sections of WT and syndapin III KO muscle fibers, however, revealed a sign of necrosis in one section from syndapin III KO muscles (our unpublished data).
 This minor indication for muscular defects in syndapin III KO mice and the fact that also some of the human CAV3-associated myopathies show relatively mild symptoms and late onset (Gazzerro et al., 2010), respectively, prompted us to next subject aged mice to physical exercises.
 Strikingly, we observed genotype-dependent signs of muscle damage.
 H&E stainings of musculus gastrocnemius cryosections from syndapin III KO mice subjected to physical exercise showed necrotic fibers invaded by immune cells as well as inflammation secondary to degeneration (Figure 11c–f; asterisk in Figure 11c).
 Acidic phosphatase analyses highlighting the lysosomal activity of immune cells proved that necrotic events occur in muscles of trained syndapin III KO mice (Figure 11e; asterisks).
 In contrast, irrespective of whether mice were trained or not, WT muscles did not display a single case of necrosis (Figure 11b,d,f).